LILTUNE/ISI_Projects/README.md

 ## error.log
 Contain all files generate manully.
 Some files are empty, we didn't store it in final result.

-## results_3.0.zip
-Contain all 'PropertyID_PropertyName.txt' files, each files contains all identifiers for some property.
-Small files(contain less that 15 identifiers) are filters, they are not included here.

 ## test.txt
 Test file for minHash.py.
 Generated form ‘P5942_Protected objects Ostbelgien ID.txt’.
 If run minHash.py, it will return
 similarity : 0.65625 name: P5942_Protected objects Ostbelgien ID.txt